 The most basic and important thing you can do is check your credit reports for errors and request they be fixed.
 It’s a good idea to check all three credit reports because, while one may be clear of errors, another might not be.

 You can also look into a credit repair service, which will examine your credit and advise you on the best things you can do to repair and build your credit quickly.
 Just be sure to choose a reputable credit repair service; do your research before choosing any service.
+Here’s a good list of the best credit repair companies.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.